 Notes

-- Broil the top 1โ2 minutes if you want browning.
+- Broil the top for 1 to 2 minutes at the end if you want a more golden, slightly caramelized finish.

-- Keeps 2โ3 days in fridge; reheat covered so it stays moist.
+- Store leftovers in the fridge for 2 to 3 days and reheat covered so it stays moist.

 Rose Sioson says